 Kloidt led the team to Liberty League regular season titles in 2007, 2008, 2010 and 2011, and five consecutive league championship crowns from 2007 to 2011.
-Hamilton won 26 games in a row against league opponents from the beginning of 2007 to April 17, 2009.
-The team's record in league play was 62-10 under Kloidt.
+Kloidt's teams won 49 of their last 50 games against league opponents.

-In 2009, Kloidt served as an assistant coach for Canada's Senior team that won a bronze medal at the International Federation of Women's Lacrosse Associations (IFWLA) World Cup in Prague, Czech Republic.
+In 2009 Kloidt served as an assistant coach for Canada's Senior Team that won a bronze medal at the International Federation of Women's Lacrosse Associations (IFWLA) World Cup in Prague, Czech Republic.
 She was added to the staff by the Canadian Lacrosse Association and the Canadian Women's National Team program in Ottawa.

 Friedman ranks second on the program's all-time list with 491 career saves.
-She helped lead Hamilton to an overall record of 48-19 and four Liberty League championship appearances.
-In 2007, the Continentals went 8-0 in the league, won their first league championship title and advanced to the NCAA Division III championship quarterfinals.
-Friedman was first team all-region and first team all-league, in addition to the all-America honor.
+She helped lead Hamilton to an overall record of 48-19 and four Liberty League Championship appearances.
+In 2007 the Continentals went 8-0 in the league, won their first league championship title and advanced to the NCAA Division III Championship quarterfinals.
+Friedman was first team all-region and first team all-league, in addition to the All-America honor.

 Friedman is from Whitby, Ontario.
 She received a degree in French with a minor in Asian studies from Hamilton.
 She went on to earn her master's degree in childhood education and childhood special education from Long Island University.